 - Do Not Attempt to operate this oven with the door open since open-door operation can result in harmful exposure to microwave energy.
 It is important not to defeat or tamper with the safety interlocks. - Do Not Place any object between the oven front face and the door or allow soil or cleaner residue to accumulate on sealing surfaces. - Do Not Operate the oven if it is damaged.
-It is particularly important that the oven door close properly and that there is no damage to the:
+It is particularly important that the oven door close properly and that there is no damage to the: - door (bent),

+- hinges and latches

+- (broken or loosened),

-door seals and sealing surfaces.
+- 3 door seals and sealing surfaces.

-The Oven Should Not be adjusted or repaired by anyone except properly qualified service personnel.
+- The Oven Should Not be adjusted or repaired by anyone except properly qualified service personnel.